 “Metabolically, the cells are working harder, when the calves’ respiration increases, so those cells have to be replaced more often.
 Microbes have a life cycle of minutes – maybe 90 minutes – so disruption of eating during the day starves the microbes from their growth pattern, which is why this is a great time to introduce a prebiotic like Amaferm® into the calves’ diets,” Glaubius said.

-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
-It is research-proven to maintain the animal’s body temperature due to heat.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Feeding Amaferm during heat stress has multiple benefits including improved digestibility, increased energy availability, improved rumen function, and less loss of performance.
 The improved digestibility observed with Amaferm feeding provides more energy to the animal during heat stress when intake is reduced.

 In ideal conditions, when heat stress isn’t a challenge, and voluntary feed intake exists, Glaubius said typically 70-percent of the diet goes toward maintenance while 30-percent will go to gain.
 During times of extreme heat, those numbers change, and 80-percent of intake goes toward maintenance, and only 20-percent goes to gain, costing the stocker operator lost performance over time.